telugudevopsguru/aws-zero-to-hero/On-Premises to AWS Migration/Phase 2 - Infrastructure Setup.md

     - Networking components (VPC, subnets, security groups) are correctly configured.
     - VPN connectivity is established and tested.
     - DevOps tools are accessible and functional.
-    - Databases are provisioned, migrated, and accessible.
+    - Databases are provisioned, and accessible.
     - Route 53 DNS records are correctly set up.
   - Documentation, including **architecture diagrams, and access credentials**, will be shared in the designated **Confluence/JIRA **.